Colman Domingo recalls the “moment” when Chadwick Boseman broke down during 'Ma Rainey's Black Bottom' | 98.3 WCCQ

 Colman says he didn’t want the scene to be cut so he started yelling at Boseman to, “‘Tell me, tell me, tell me!’”

-“And he finally exploded with those lines, “God hates [Blacks] as much in his heart.
-God takes [Black people’s] wishes and throws them in the garbage.
-God don’t care about your Black [bottom],’” he recalls Chad saying.
+“And he finally exploded with those lines, “God hates n***** as much in his heart.
+God takes n***** wishes and throws them in the garbage.
+God don’t care about your Black a**,’” he recalls Chad saying.

 “And we were not only crying and holding each other as Levee and Cutler, but it was Chad and Colman,” he explains.
 “And I think it was those things that touch us as Black men in the world.”